jonhiggs/ml67/doc/02-circuit.md

 | R6 | K40 | K0D |     |     | K05 | K06 | K0C |     | K0B |     | K3D |     |     |     |     |     |
 | R7 |     | K01 | K02 | K03 | K04 | K07 | K08 | K09 | K0A |     |     |     |     |     |     |     |

+The unusual thing about the Filco board is the diodes are on the rows.
+You could pretend that the 'C' doesn't mean column and 'R' doesn't mean row (which it may not), but that's a bit counter-intuitive.
+The annoying thing is that the TMK firmware expects the diodes to be on the columns so we have to lie to it.
+That is also counter-intuitive but perhaps one day in an update that will change.
+Never will what's printed on the board suddenly be different.

 ## Merging Columns

-Each row and each column will require a pin on your Teensy.
+Each row and column requires one pin on your Teensy.
 It is possible to merge some columns together to reduce the total number of pins required.
+It's a good idea because it causes no harm, is simple to do and makes it easy add some new hacks in the future.

-Straight away it's pretty obvious that a couple of the columns can be merged together to save us some pins.

-I'm going to perform the following merges:
+Straight away it's pretty obvious that a couple of the columns can be merged.
+I'm going to merge the following:

 - C12 -> C1
 - C14 -> C2
 - C0  -> C3
 - C13 -> C7

-Afterwards, the merged matrix will look like this:
+Afterwards, the matrix will look like this:

 |    | C1  | C2  | C3  | C4  | C5  | C6  | C7  | C8  | C9  | C10 | C11 | C15 |
 |----|-----|-----|-----|-----|-----|-----|-----|-----|-----|-----|-----|-----|